 Advantages of Dental Implants

 - Significantly higher function and minimized bone loss.

 - Are durable, lasting 20 years or more.

 - Replaces missing teeth without damaging healthy adjacent teeth.

 - Preserve existing bone structure.

 As their name suggests, fixed implant restorations consist of a permanently secured tooth-colored crown and abutment.
 Where multiple teeth are restored through fixed implants, each crown is connected to its own attachment device.
 Fixed implants are a strong choice when a single tooth or a few teeth must be replaced.

 Removable Restoration Implants

 With this option, four anchors hold a full set of teeth.
 Because only four anchors are used, the remaining teeth are attached to a gum-colored arch, similar to dentures.
 However, this arch snaps securely onto the four anchors, so you don’t experience the same discomfort or slippage of conventional dentures.
-All-on-Four implants are an efficient, effective implant option to replace a large number of missing teeth.
+This implant-supported solution is an efficient, effective implant option to replace a large number of missing teeth.